University of South Florida home page

 The Museum's educational philosophy, consistent with the approach to exhibitions, is to contribute to the ongoing research of leading artists, critics, and historians by organizing symposia, conferences and lectures to discuss and analyze current issues in art and society.
 The museum is a laboratory for scholars, museum professionals, students, interns and artists.
 The USF Contemporary Art Museum collects and maintains a collection of contemporary art and makes it available as a visual library for students, and as an enrichment to a broad and varied constituency through loans and direct access.
 Museum Memberships, both Private and Corporate help subsidize the museum's operating and exhibition costs.

-University of South Florida
+About the University of South Florida